 - Kidney disease: Dr. Randy White, Dr. Michael Portner and Dr. Canon Beissel are specialists in nephrology and diseases of the kidneys.
 Since diabetes has a direct effect on those organs, one frequent complication is renal failure leading to dialysis.
 Dr. White, Dr. Portner and Dr. Beissel will work with your primary care provider to monitor the long-term effects of diabetes on the kidneys and try to prevent or delay failure.
 Should dialysis be necessary, they will guide the patient through the establishment of a convenient and effective regimen.

 - Eye disease: For those with diabetes, frequent and thorough eye exams are absolutely critical.
 Several opthomologists (eye specialists) in the Greenwood area can screen for and treat retinal disease, glaucoma and cataracts.

 - Neurologic disease: Uncontrolled diabetes can damage the nervous system, including the brain and the peripheral nerves which bring sensory input from the arms and legs.
 Dr. Ravi Pande is a specialist in neurology, or non-surgical, treatment of the nervous system and he can evaluate and treat peripheral neuropathy and strokes.
-Dr. Jimmy Miller and Dr. Craig Clark, both board-certified neurosurgeons, are skilled in treating diabetic complications which may require surgery, including accelerated deterioration of the neck and back and some cerebrovascular bleeding problems.

 - Bone disease: As a disease that affects every system in the body, diabetes can lead to accelerated bone deterioration and fragility in older patients.
 Dr. Asa Bennett and Dr. Jay Culpepper combine their surgical skills to treat fractures and other orthopedic complications frequently seen in their diabetic patients.